About QUADOA® Optical CAD

 Polarization Raytracing

-The optical design software Quadoa Optical CAD fully supports polarization raytracing
+The optical design software QUADOA Optical CAD fully supports polarization raytracing

 Full polarization raytracing support.